-BSc in Management of Information Technology & Information Systems (IT/IS)
+Sean McAteer BSc in Information Technology, 2018 Freelance Programmer BSc in Management of Information Technology/ Information Systems (IT/IS) Undergraduate

-The programme should be of particular relevance to those working or aspiring to work in the Management of IT/IS, especially those with no third-level IT/IS qualification or with a sub-honours degree IT/IS qualification.
-The programme is designed particularly for those interested in using IT to promote enterprise or institutional development and renewal and those interested in industrial training and teaching positions in IT.
-The programme equips students with competence in the Management of Information Technology/ Information Systems with a critical appreciation of its potential application to the processes of innovation, management and administration.
+The programme should be of particular relevance to those working or aspiring to work in the Management of IT/IS, especially those with no third-level qualification or with a sub-honours degree qualification.
+The programme is designed particularly for those interested in the management of Information Technology and Information systems and/or using IT to promote enterprise or institutional development and renewal.
+The course should also be of interest to those attracted to a career in industrial training and/or teaching positions in IT.
+The programme equips students with competence in the Management of Information Technology/Information Systems with a critical appreciation of its potential application to the processes of innovation.